shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ## Step 7: HelloWorld Test

-* In the SenchaTraining folder, type in the following three commands in terminal / Command Prompt
+* In the SenchaTraining folder, type in the following three commands in FRESH/NEW terminal / Command Prompt.
+Do not close the sencha web start command running in the other terminal window.

 ```
 sencha -sdk ext generate app -starter=false -modern AppCamp appcamp